SchoonerThanLater/katacoda-scenarios-1/filesystem-hierarchy/step4.md

 Here you will see the available partitions on the device.
 The **start** and **end** points are where the partitions take up space on the hard drive, you'll want to find a good start and end location for your partitions.

+If you experience an error, go back and complete step 3.

 **Partition the device**

 ```